203 Southpointe Ct, Murfreesboro, TN

 Compare quartz brands and patterns at full scale in our Murfreesboro showroom, or request a free quote.
 Call (615) 606-9593.

 If you have ever stopped in your tracks at the sight of a countertop — deep blue movement like ocean waves, dramatic gold veining, or translucent crystal depth — you were probably looking at an exotic granite slab.
-These rare stones are the showstoppers of the countertop world.
-Here is where they come from, why they cost more, and whether one belongs in your home.
+These rare stones are the showstoppers of the countertop world, the kind that turn a kitchen into a work of art.
+Here is where they come from, what makes them special, why they cost more, and whether one belongs in your home.

 What makes a granite “exotic”?

-The term exotic refers to granite and related natural stones with rare colors, bold movement, or unusual mineral formations that set them apart from everyday options.
-Instead of uniform speckled gray, exotics feature dramatic patterns, striking color, and one-of-a-kind character.
-Because their beauty comes from rare geological conditions, no two exotic slabs are ever alike — and many are essentially unrepeatable once a block is quarried out.
+The term exotic refers to granite and related natural stones with rare colors, intricate designs, or unusual mineral formations that set them apart from everyday options.
+Instead of uniform speckled gray, exotics feature dramatic patterns, vivid color, striking veining, and unique mineral inclusions that catch the light.
+Because their beauty comes from rare geological conditions, no two exotic slabs are ever alike — and many are essentially unrepeatable once a particular block is quarried out.
+That rarity is exactly what makes them so coveted.

 Where exotic slabs come from

 Many of the world’s most prized exotic stones are quarried in Brazil, Italy, and India, where unique geological conditions produced colors and patterns found almost nowhere else.
-Brazilian quarries in particular are famous for vivid blues, golds, and dramatic quartzites and granites.
-These slabs travel a long way to reach Middle Tennessee, which is part of what shapes their price.
+Brazil in particular is famous for vivid blues, golds, and dramatic movement — it is considered the source of some of the finest exotic granite on earth.
+These slabs travel a long way to reach Middle Tennessee, which is part of what shapes their price and their exclusivity.

 Why exotic granite costs more

-Several factors stack up.
-Exotic slabs are rarer, so supply is limited.
-They are often quarried in smaller quantities and imported from overseas.
-Their dramatic patterns demand more skill to fabricate and book-match well, since the goal is to make the veining flow continuously across seams.
+Several factors stack up to make exotic granite a premium purchase.
+The stones are genuinely rare, so supply is limited and the most consistent, vivid examples are rarer still.
+They are often quarried in smaller quantities and imported from overseas, adding shipping and handling costs.
+Their dramatic patterns demand more skill to fabricate and book-match well, since the goal is to make the veining flow continuously and showcase the stone’s best movement.
 And demand for statement stones is high.
-Together, these push exotic granite to the upper end of the price range — but for a true focal point, many homeowners find it worth every dollar.
+Together, these push exotic granite well above standard pricing — often $80 to $200 or more per square foot installed, with the rarest blues and ultra-premium slabs climbing even higher.
+For a true focal point, many homeowners find it worth every dollar.
 For broader pricing, see our granite cost guide.

 How to use exotic slabs well

-Because exotic stone is bold and pricey, it is often used where it makes the biggest impact: a kitchen island, a waterfall edge, a fireplace surround, or a bar.
-Pairing a dramatic exotic island with a calmer perimeter stone is a popular way to get the wow factor while managing budget.
-The key is book-matching and thoughtful seam placement so the stone’s drama reads as intentional design.
-Learn more in book-matching slabs.
+Because exotic stone is bold and pricey, it is most often used where it makes the biggest impact: a kitchen island, a waterfall edge that pours the dramatic pattern down to the floor, a fireplace surround, or a bar.
+A popular strategy is to pair a dramatic exotic island with a calmer, more neutral perimeter stone — you get the wow factor as a centerpiece while keeping the overall look balanced and the budget in check.
+The key is thoughtful layout, book-matching, and seam placement so the stone’s drama reads as intentional design rather than chaos.
+See our guides to waterfall island countertops and bar and entertainment countertops.

 Seeing is believing

-Exotic slabs simply cannot be appreciated from a photo or sample — their depth, movement, and color shift dramatically at full scale and under different light.
-This is the category where visiting the showroom and selecting your exact slab matters most.
+Exotic slabs simply cannot be appreciated from a photo or a small sample.
+Their depth, movement, translucency, and color shift dramatically at full scale and under different lighting — a two-inch chip cannot capture what makes them special, and screen images never do them justice.
+This is the category where visiting the showroom and selecting your exact slab matters most, because you are choosing a singular piece of natural art.
+We will help you find a slab that fits your vision and plan its layout to feature its most beautiful movement.

 Frequently asked questions